casper-network/docs/source/docs/casper/workflow/setup-private-network.md

 - ***To enable an account***: Needs to execute `set_action_thresholds.wasm` with `deploy_threshold:u8='1'` set to 1 and `key_management_threshold:u8='0'`

 ## Step 5.
 Starting the Casper Node
-After preparing the genesis block, admin accounts, and validator nodes, you should start and run the Casper node to see the changes.
+After preparing the admin accounts, and validator nodes, you should start and run the Casper node to see the changes.

 Use the below command to start the node,
 ```bash